mkhan45/swat/report/main.typ

   freelist pointer by the offset previously written to the cell, and returns the address allocated.
 - `free(addr: i32)` writes the current freelist head to the front of the cell, and sets the new freelist pointer to `addr`.

-I made some strange choices in this design.
-First, I opted to start the freelist with every allocated cell by writing an offset of 8 to every cell on initialization.
-This saves storing an additional pointer to space that has yet to be allocated or freed, but is probably slower when memory is resized.
-Additionally, I wrote the allocator in Rust, embedding it into the runtime, instead of using WASM's built-in memory instructions.
-This was just done to save myself from writing WASM by hand.
-It makes the generated code less portable, but is likely a little bit faster, since the Rust code is not subject to the same safety checks that WASM would have.

 == Cuts and Locals